|

 Jones Dome has 6,300 club seats and 125 luxury suites.
 The

-exterior of the stadium is made up of brick and glass.
+facade of the stadium consists of brick and glass.
 Fans enter

 the stadium through one of the four entry points in each corner of